-Programs the MMU-500 to configure those stage 1 translations, and then enables the translations.
+Programs the MMU-500 to configure stage 1 translations, and then enables the translations.

 Stage 2 translations are supported only for Non-secure translation contexts.
-For Non-secure processor operation, the typical usage model for two stages of address translation is as follows:
+The typical usage model for two stages of address translation is as follows:

-The Non-secure OS defines the stage 1 address translations for application level and OS level operation.
-Typically, it does this believing it is defining the mapping from VAs to PAs, but it is actually defining the mapping from VAs to IPAs.
+The Non-secure operating system defines the stage 1 address translations for application-level and OS-level operation.
+It does this assuming it is mapping from the VAs used by the processors to PAs in the physical memory system.
+However, it actually maps VAs to IPAs.

-The MMU-500 can cache the result of a translation table lookup in a Translation Lookaside Buffer (TLB).
-This means the MMU-500 also supports TLB maintenance operations.
+The MMU-500 can cache the result of a translation table lookup in a Translation Lookaside Buffer (TLB) that means the MMU-500 also supports TLB maintenance operations.

 For more information about:

-The features of the MMU-500, see the ARM® System Memory Management Architecture Specification.
+The supported architectural features of the MMU-500, see the ARM® System Memory Management Architecture Specification.

-Address translation, including the translation table formats and TLB maintenance operations, see either:
+Address translation, including the translation table formats and TLB maintenance operations, see: